+For example, in our experience, we recommend client take on inbound tasks like content creation internally, rather than hiring an agency.
 You also must take into account the amount of time it takes to start seeing results from inbound marketing.

 Realistically, an effective inbound marketing campaign takes a few months to produce substantial traffic and leads, and this relies heavily on getting content indexed by Google.
 If you're just beginning to build an online presence, this process can take quite a bit of time.

 Overall, inbound marketing is not a methodology for those who don't have time to spend.

 Successful inbound marketing, like all business endeavors, requires a strategic approach.
 There's a lot to consider when developing your inbound marketing game plan, such as: